AliFarghadan/RSVD-Delta-t/README.md

 SLEPc, the Scalable Library for Eigenvalue Problem Computations, is a powerful tool designed for solving large-scale eigenvalue and SVD problems.
 Built on PETSc, SLEPc provides scalable and efficient algorithms, making it ideal for high-performance scientific computing.

-In our implementation, SLEPc is crucial for performing QR decomposition and SVD.
+In our implementation, SLEPc is used to perform QR decomposition and SVD.
 Its advanced capabilities enable efficient handling of these operations, even with large matrices, ensuring our code operates effectively and accurately.

 After navigating to your SLEPc directory and setting up the variables `PETSC_DIR` and `PETSC_ARCH`, configure the SLEPc package using the `./configure` command.
 After configuration, wait for the installation to complete, follow the provided instructions, and ensure that all tests pass successfully.
 Note that you need to use the same C++ compiler and MPI module for proper installation.

 ## Setting up environment variables for PETSc and SLEPc

 After you have completed the installation of PETSc and SLEPc, you need to define the environment variables `PETSC_DIR` and `SLEPC_DIR` to point to the installation directories of these packages.
-This is necessary for the proper functioning of your applications that rely on PETSc and SLEPc.
+This is necessary for the proper functioning of applications that rely on PETSc and SLEPc.

 ### Steps to Define Environment Variables